reycuba0918/Boolean-Algebra/README.md

 1 * 0 + 1 = 1
 ```

-### Characters in a Boolean Constant Expresssion
+### Characters in a Boolean Constant Expression

 * '1' stands for True.
 It indicates the affirmative or positive state in logical expression.
 * '0' represents False.
 It indicates the negative or opposite state in logical expression.
 * '!' symbol represents the logical NOT operation.
-It is used to invert the truth value of the the operand to the right of the symbol.
+It is used to invert the truth value of the operand to the right of the symbol.
 * '+' symbol is used to represent the logical OR operation.
 This operation evaluates to True ('1') if at least one of the operands is True
 * '*' symbol represents the logical AND operation.
 This operation evaluates to True ('1') if both operands are True
-* "()" similar to standard arthimic, in Boolean arithmetic, the parentheses "()" are used to group expressions.
+* "()" similar to standard arthritic, in Boolean arithmetic, the parentheses "()" are used to group expressions.

 ### `boolean_constant_expresssion()`